tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes.md

 > [!IMPORTANT]
 > The orchestration mode is defined when you create the scale set and cannot be changed or updated later.

-## Scale sets with Uniform orchestration
+## Scale Sets with Uniform Orchestration

-Optimized for large-scale stateless workloads with identical instances.
+Optimized for large-scale workloads with identical virtual machine instances.

-Virtual Machine Scale Sets with Uniform orchestration use a virtual machine profile or template to scale up to desired capacity.
-While there is some ability to manage or customize individual virtual machine instances, Uniform uses identical VM instances.
-Individual Uniform VM instances are exposed via the Virtual Machine Scale Set VM API commands.
-Individual instances aren't compatible with the standard Azure IaaS VM API commands, Azure management features such as Azure Resource Manager resource tagging, RBAC permissions, Azure Backup, or Azure Site Recovery.
-Uniform orchestration provides fault domain high availability guarantees when configured with fewer than 100 instances.
-Uniform orchestration is generally available and supports a full range of scale set management and orchestration, including metrics-based autoscaling, instance protection, and automatic OS upgrades.
+Uniform orchestration ensures consistency by using a predefined virtual machine profile to deploy identical instances within a scale set.
+While some customization of individual VMs is possible, Uniform orchestration primarily manages VMs as a group.
+Individual instances are accessible via Virtual Machine Scale Set VM API commands but lack compatibility with standard Azure IaaS VM API commands, Azure Resource Manager tagging, RBAC, Azure Backup, or Azure Site Recovery.
+Uniform orchestration provides built-in high availability guarantees for deployments with fewer than 100 instances and supports key scale set features, including metrics-based autoscaling, instance protection, and automatic OS upgrades.

-## Scale sets with Flexible orchestration
+## Scale Sets with Flexible Orchestration (Recommended)

-Achieve high availability at scale with identical or multiple virtual machine types.
+Optimized for high availability and scalability with identical or mixed virtual machine types.

-With Flexible orchestration, Azure provides a unified experience across the Azure VM ecosystem.
-Flexible orchestration offers high availability guarantees (up to 1000 VMs) by spreading VMs across fault domains in a region or within an Availability Zone.
-This enables you to scale out your application while maintaining fault domain isolation that is essential to run quorum-based or stateful workloads, including:
+Flexible orchestration provides a unified experience across the Azure VM ecosystem while offering enhanced availability guarantees (up to 1,000 VMs).
+VMs are automatically distributed across fault domains within a region or Availability Zone, ensuring resilience for both stateless and stateful applications.
+Flexible orchestration supports a broad range of workloads, including quorum-based applications, open-source databases, and high-availability services.
+Additionally, it allows the combination of different VM types, as well as Spot and on-demand instances, offering greater flexibility for dynamic scaling and cost optimization.
-- Quorum-based workloads
-- Open-Source databases
-- Stateful applications
-- Services that require High Availability and large scale
-- Services that want to mix virtual machine types or Spot and on-demand VMs together
-- Existing Availability Set applications

 ## What has changed with Flexible orchestration mode?